This following briefing paper was prepared for the Genetic Technology (Precision Breeding) Bill. To see a web-based pdf version, click here.

 Benefits of gene editing

 The science research institutes based on the Norwich Research Park are developing the plants and food products of the future using gene editing.
-We urge Members of the House of Lords to support this Bill during its first reading and onward in the subsequent committee stage.
+We urge Members of the House of Lords to support this Bill during the report stage.

 The full nutritional quality, less environmental impact, disease resistance and climate resilience benefits of gene editing technology and research will only be realised if crops and products developed this way are able to reach farmers and consumers, either in the UK or in external markets.